 Dr. Magne has been practicing with Worley Magne since 2015.
 She is from New Orleans and attended the Academy of the Sacred Heart from kindergarten through twelfth grade.
 After graduating from Louisiana State University, she earned her medical degree From Tulane University Medical School in 2009.
 She completed her internship and residency in ENT with the Tulane Otolaryngology Residency Program.
 She is board certified with the American Board of Otolaryngology.
 She is part of the medical staff at Touro, Children's, East Jefferson, and Ochsner Baptist Hospitals as well as Advanced Surgery Center.
 She performs pediatric procedures at Children's Hospital and Advanced Surgery Center.
-She and her husband, Patrick, are the proud parents of their daughter, Quinn, and baby on the way.
+She and her husband are the proud parents of their two small children.

 - Lymphoepithelial Carcinoma of the Minor Salivary Gland

 - Gold Laser Versus Curettage Adenoidectomy: Incidence of Complications and Otorrhea After Concurrent Pressure-Equalization Tube Placement